zephyrproject-rtos/zephyr/doc/services/logging/index.rst

 backends.
 Once all backends are notified, all buffered messages are flushed.
 Since that moment all logs are processed in a blocking way.

+.. _logging_printk:

+Printk
+******

+Typically, logging and :c:func:`printk` is using the same output for which they compete.
+This can lead to issues if the output does not support preemption but also it may result in the corrupted output because logging data is interleaved with printk data.
+However, it is possible to redirect printk messages to the logging subsystem by enabling :kconfig:option:`CONFIG_LOG_PRINTK`.
+In that case, printk entries are treated as log messages with level 0 (they cannot be disabled).
+When enabled, logging manages the output so there is no interleaving.
+However, in the deferred mode it changes the behavior of the printk because output is delayed until logging thread processes the data. :kconfig:option:`CONFIG_LOG_PRINTK` is by default enabled.

 .. _log_architecture:

 Architecture